getmeemaw/meemaw/docs/blog/2024-05-15-open-source.md

   <img src="/img/house_small.webp" alt="Description of the image" width="300" />
 </p>

-Don't worry, your real house is not at risk!
-But let me explain.
 If you're planning to deploy a wallet for each of your users, you should seriously consider a wallet-as-a-service solution that is **open-source**.
 We believe it's essential for your business's long-term success, not just a nice to have.
 Here's why, through a simple story:

 <!-- truncate -->